-A variety of facilities, programs, and activities are provided in five separate student center locations-Alumni Hall, The Commons Center, Kissam Center, Sarratt Student Center Rand Hall, and the Student Life Center.
+A variety of facilities, programs, and activities are provided in six separate student center locations-Alumni Hall, The Commons Center, E. Bronson Ingram College, Kissam Center, Sarratt Student Center|Rand Hall, and the Student Life Center.

-Sarratt Student Center Rand Hall is the main student center hub, housing a 300-seat cinema, art gallery, art studios, multicultural space, rehearsal rooms, large lounge spaces, large and small meeting spaces, and a courtyard.
+Sarratt Student Center|Rand Hall is the main student center hub, housing a 300-seat cinema, art gallery, art studios, multicultural space, rehearsal rooms, large lounge spaces, large and small meeting spaces, and a courtyard.
 The facility is also home to Vanderbilt Student Communications, radio station, TV station, Local Java, and the Pub at Overcup Oak restaurant.
-Rand Hall houses the Rand Dining Center, campus store, student-operated businesses, the Anchor (student organization space), a multipurpose venue, meeting and seminar rooms, plus large, open lounge space.
-Some of the offices located in Sarratt Student Center|Rand Hall include the Dean of Students, Greek Life, Leadership, the Office of Active Citizenship and Service, Inclusion Initiatives and Cultural Competence, and Transition Programs.
+Rand Hall houses the Rand Dining Center, campus store, a multipurpose venue, meeting and seminar rooms, plus large, open lounge space.
+Some of the offices located in Sarratt Student Center|Rand Hall include the Dean of Students, Greek Life, Student Leadership, Arts and Campus Events, Student Organizations and Governance, Student Care Coordination,

+Student Accountability, Community Standards and Academic Integrity, and the Student Center for Social Justice and Identity.
 Also included in this facility is a United States Postal Service office.

-The Vanderbilt Student Life Center is the university's community keystone.
-It is both the fulfillment of students' vision to have a large social space on campus and a wonderful complement to Sarratt Student Center Rand Hall.
+The Vanderbilt Student Life Center is the university's large event space.
+It is both the fulfillment of students' vision to have a large social space on campus and a wonderful complement to Sarratt Student Center|Rand Hall.
 The Student Life Center has more than 18,000 square feet of event and meeting space, including the 9,000-square-foot Commodore Ballroom, which is one of the most popular spaces to have events on campus.
-The center is also home to the Career Center, International Student and Scholar Services, Commencement and Special Events, Global Education Office, and Global Support Services.
+The center is also home to the Career Center, Global Education Office, Office of Immersion Resources, and Office of Active Citizenship and Service.

 The Commons Center is the community crossroads of The Ingram Commons living and learning community.
-It has it all: the Dining Hall and great food; a living room with a concertgrade grand piano, and the occasional live musical performance; a small rec room with cardio equipment, free weights, and weight machines; meeting and study rooms; and academic support services like the Writing Studio, the Career Center, and the CASPAR premajor advising center.
+It has it all: the Dining Hall and great food; a living room with a concert-grade grand piano, and the occasional live musical performance; a small rec room with cardio equipment, free weights, and weight machines; meeting and study rooms; and academic support services like the Writing Studio, the Career Center, and the CASPAR premajor advising center.
 The third floor of The Commons Center is the home of the Department of Political Science.

 Alumni Hall was the original student center on campus when the building opened in 1925.
 Re-opened in fall 2013 after a yearlong renovation that transformed every space in the facility, Alumni Hall has returned to its role as a student center after serving other purposes over the years.
 In the renovated Alumni Hall, students have access to an exercise room as well as several new meeting and event spaces.
-Two departments call Alumni Hall home, the Vanderbilt Institute for Digital Learning and the Vanderbilt Graduate School.
+The Vanderbilt Graduate School calls Alumni Hall home, and lounge space on the first floor serves as a robust hub for student life within the Graduate School community.

-Opened in fall 2014, Kissam Center is the fifth student center, and is part of the Warren College and Moore College residential living-learning communities.
-Kissam Center is home to meeting and event spaces, as well as the Kissam Market and Kissam Kitchen.
+Opened in fall 2014 and fall 2018, respectively, Kissam Center and E. Bronson Ingram College are both part of the Vanderbilt residential college system.
+Kissam Center is home to meeting and event spaces, the Kissam Market, and Kissam Kitchen.
+E. Bronson Ingram College offers a dining facility, including the award-winning Bamboo Bistro pho concept.

-Recreation and Sports
+Recreation and Wellness Center